 Petzl is the brand trusted by mountain climbers scaling the highest peaks in the world.
 I may not be climbing K2 in the future, but I feel some small connection to those who do by carrying this little light with me wherever I go.

 From 2013-2015, I practically lived in my Pick-Pocket Proof pants and shorts by Clothing Arts.
 They're that smartly designed.

 First, as the name suggests, they're designed to deter pickpockets.
 I'd been pickpocketed twice before.

-First in Barcelona (2008), and then again in Medellin (2010), so when I learned about these pants from Adam, the designer and owner of Clothing Arts, at a travel blogging conference, I had to give them a try.
+My first experience was in Barcelona (2008), followed by my second in Medellin (2010).
+So when I learned about these pants from Adam, the designer, and owner of Clothing Arts, at a travel blogging conference, I had to give them a try.

 The downward zipper and button closures on the side pockets make it all but impossible for someone to slip a hand into your pocket unnoticed.

-In 2014, I'm 99% sure they prevented a pickpocket from getting my phone on a minibus in Managua.
+In 2014, I was 99% sure they prevented a pickpocket from getting my phone on a minibus in Managua.